MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/add-block-or-remove-users.md

 You can deactivate or permanently remove active users, pending users, and guests.

-> [!NOTE]
-> If your Viva Engage network is [in Native Mode](../overview-native-mode.md), the only reason to use the **Remove Users** page in the Admin portal is to process a [Data Subject Request for GDPR](../manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md).
+**If your Viva Engage network is in Native Mode**, only use the **Remove Users** page in the Admin portal to process a  data subject request for GDPR.
+Before you proceed, review [GDPR requests](../manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md) or [GDPR requests for all of Office 365](/compliance/regulatory/gdpr-dsr-Office365).
 To remove a user from your Viva Engage Network, go to the [Azure AD User Management Portal](/azure/active-directory/fundamentals/add-users-azure-active-directory).

+**If your Viva Engage network is not in Native Mode**, follow these steps:

 1. In Viva Engage, select the settings icon, and select **Edit Network admin Settings** to go to the Yammer admin center.